Coolum Art Collective (Coolum Art Group Inc)

 With 20 local artists exhibiting their latest work, exhibition visitors will get the chance to see outstanding local artworks on display and find quality artwork at affordable prices to adorn their walls at home.
 Over 200 original works are offered for sale comprising a variety of styles and mediums, from traditional oils and watercolours to acrylic works.
 At each biannual exhibition, there is a themed section of works separate from the main body of work.
 Exhibiting artists each submit one piece of work based on this central idea and visitors will be invited to select their favourites in the People’s Choice Award.

-Our meetings are held at the Civic Centre Coolum on the first Saturday of every month at 9:30 am.
-At these meetings, members discuss and swap ideas, critique each other’s work and advise on art materials and hanging techniques, conduct post-mortems on previous events, the Beach Gallery, sales and visitors, exhibitions members’ entries and future exhibitions within the area.
+Our meetings are held at the Civic Centre Coolum on the first Saturday of every month at 9:00 am.
+At these meetings, members discuss and swap ideas, critique each other’s work and advise on art materials and hanging techniques, and conduct post-mortems on previous events, the Beach Gallery, sales and visitors, exhibitions members’ entries and future exhibitions within the area.
 There is a ceiling of 20 members for the Group.